opensistemas-hub/osbrain/docs/source/security.rst

 Serialization in osBrain
 ========================
-osBrain uses :py:mod:`pickle` module for serialization when passing messages between agents and can use :py:mod:`pickle` and :py:mod:`dill` for serialization when configuring and deploying the multi-agent architectures.
+osBrain can use different serializers when passing messages between agents and when configuring and deploying the multi-agent architectures.
+Among this serializers, some are considered unsafe (:py:mod:`pickle`, :py:mod:`cloudpickle`...).

-It is well known that using pickle or dill for this purpose is a security risk.
-The main problem is that allowing a program to unpickle or undill arbitrary data can cause arbitrary code execution and this may wreck or compromise your system.
+Using these unsafe serializers is a security risk.
+The main problem is that allowing a program to deserialize arbitrary data can cause arbitrary code execution and this may wreck or compromise your system.
+Therefore, osBrain is meant to be run only within trusted networks (i.e.: LANs) or with properly encrypted/safe communications (see `Protocol encryption`_).

 .. index::